What to Expect In the Hospital

 More in Before Surgary

-Here you can learn about ostomy surgery and prepare you with helpful questions to ask your doctor or nurse.Read more
+Here you can find out about ostomy surgery and prepare you with helpful questions to ask your doctor or nurse.Read more

 Preparing for Ostomy Surgery

 Ostomy surgery can be scary, but you’re in good company.
-We can help you get ready—physically and mentally.Learn more
+We can help you get ready - physically and mentally.Find out more

 How is a stoma surgically created

-All stomas are not created equal.
+Not all stomas are created equal.
 They vary in size, shape, location and construction.Read more

 At Your Pre-Surgery Visit